PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/fundamentals/positioning-gui-components/+page.md

 ::::hint

-Hmm...
+Oh, this is a tough one...
+Well, let's see...
 What does the root component look like?
-Does the GUI seem to consists of `Rows`, or `Columns`?
-After you have figured that out, you can hopefully figure out the rest too.
-Hopefully ^^
+Doesn't that look like 4 columns?
+And the first column consists of 5 rows?

 ::::